 Who should study Music?
 Students should be accomplished performers with experience of listening, appraising and composing, ideally through GCSE Music.
-Most importantly though, students should display a passion for the subject and be actively involved in music making on a regular basis.
-In order to succeed, students will be required to demonstrate a consistently high work ethic, as well as an ability to work independently and structure their own learning outside of the classroom.
-Excellent aural skills are desirable, as are creativity and the ability to successfully construct extended pieces of writing.
+Most importantly though, students should display a passion for the subject and be actively involved in

 Where can the study of Music take me next?
 If you wish to go to university or to a conservatoire to study Music, then A level Music is necessary.
 It is also usually required for Popular Music and for Music Technology courses too.
 It is also relevant and well-regarded when applying to a wide variety of other courses such as those in the Humanities and Arts, as a good grade at Music A level reflects a broad range of skills and experiences including creativity, analysis, essay writing, team-work, interpersonal skills and public performance.